-We’ve joined the monthly link-up series hosted by Victoria McGinley and Meg Biram of Shop the B Bar.
-Linkups are a great way to get to know people outside their traditional writing routine, so Natalie and I are using this as an opportunity to introduce ourselves with this week’s question:
+I’ve joined the monthly link-up series hosted by Victoria McGinley and Meg Biram of Shop the B Bar.
+Linkups are a great way to get to know people outside their traditional writing routine, so I’m using this as an opportunity to introduce myself with this week’s question:

 What are your hidden talents?